 These terms refer to how and where a citation appears in your work.
-Author-Date means the citation appears as a surname and year, and Footnotes means the citation appears in a footnote at the end of the page, linked to your work by a small superscript number, and Numbered means that citations appear sequentially through the text.
+Author-Date means the citation appears as a surname and year, Footnotes means the citation appears in a footnote at the end of the page, linked to your work by a small superscript number, and Numbered means that citations appear sequentially through the text.

-Author-Date (often called Harvard) and Footnotes both encompass many hundreds of styles in use throughout Academia.
+Author-Date (often called Harvard), Footnotes and Numbered both encompass many hundreds of styles in use throughout Academia.
 They could be seen as 'genres' rather than styles in their own right.

-At King's we have chosen two, one from each genre:
+At King's we have chosen three, one from each genre:

 Check with your tutors and departments if you aren't sure which referencing style you're expected to use when writing your academic assignments.